zmij/icaltool/README.md

   * `end-date` sort events by their end date in ascending order
   * `title` sort events by their title in ascending order
 * `reverse-order` reverse the order of output.
 Doesn't apply to sort order `none`
-* `show-attendees` show attendees in json output.
-By the attendees output is off
-* `recurrency-rules` show recurrency rules in json output.
-By the recurrency rules output is off
-* `date-format` output dates in specified format

 The `events` command expects two options
 * `start` Show events that start after this date